aquelle-cp/RSCompetitions/README.md

                          # take several minutes to pull the data from the API and update)
                          # ex. s_participants = ['rsn1', 'rsn2', 'rsn3', 'rsn4']

-    s_team1              # Only needs to be set if s_comp_type is TWO_TEAMS, a list of the
+    s_team1              # (Only set this if you're running a two team competition)
-                         # RSNs of the people on the first team
+                         # A list of the RSNs of the people on the first team
                          # ex. s_team1 = ['rsn1', 'rsn3']

     s_team2              # Same as above, but the second team
                          # ex. s_team2 = ['rsn2', 'rsn4']

-    s_comp_skills        # List of skills the competition is for (the way the skills are
+    s_comp_skills        # A list of skills the competition is for (the way the skills are
                          # written needs to correspond to the constants listed in the
                          # settings.py file, basically just all caps and not in quotes)
                          # Note: if you're running a competition for overall xp (all skills),